We've been breaking down this week's game against the Seahawks. We wrap up today's analysis with a look at the special teams.

 Let's review the key contributions...

-That wraps up today's analysis from the game, but we'll be back with more over the next few days...
+That wraps up today's analysis but we'll be back with the 3-on-D and the 3-on-O over the weekend...